 Credit Card Introductory Rates Explained

-Credit cards with introductory rates are some of the most attractive of all credit cards.
+Credit cards with introductory rates are some of the best credit cards to have.
 An introductory rate is a low interest rate (sometimes even a 0% interest rate) that applies to your balance for the first few months after you open your credit card.
 Introductory rates are most often given to applicants with good or excellent credit scores.

 Introductory rates may apply only to a certain type of balance, for example, only to purchases or only to balance transfers.
 But, many credit cards apply the introductory rate to both purchases and balance transfers.

 You may have to make the balance transfer within a certain time frame or by a certain date (usually within the first 30-60 days of opening the credit card) to receive the introductory rate.
 Balance transfers made after that date may be charged interest at the regular balance transfer rate.

 How Long Does an Introductory Rate Last?

 By law, introductory rates must last at least six months, but may be longer than that depending on the credit card.
 You may see credit cards with introductory rates for 6 months, 12 months, even as much as 21 months.
 Obviously, the longer the better since it means you have more time to enjoy the promotional interest rate.

 The credit card issuer may state the introductory period in months or billing cycles.
 Note that because a billing cycle is typically shorter than a calendar month, a 12-billing cycle introductory rate is actually shorter than 12 months.
 For instance, on a credit card with a 27-day billing cycle, a 12-month introductory rate would actually last 10 months and about 3 weeks.

 When you accept a credit card with an introductory rate, make sure you pay attention to the length of the introductory period.
 That way, you can focus on paying off your balance before the introductory period ends.